 There are a few different ways to cook spaghetti squash, but roasting in the oven always makes for the most delicious flavor.
-Watch the video for my step-by-step tutorial.
+Watch the quick spaghetti squash video for my step-by-step tutorial.

-I honestly thought the waiter was lying to me and that some cook in the back was shredding up squash into pasta, sorta like making zucchini noodles.
+I honestly thought the waiter was lying to me and some cook in the back was shredding up squash into pasta.
+Sort of like making zucchini noodles or spiralizing veggies.
 But nope, it really does come straight out of the squash like this…making it mother nature’s version of gluten-free pasta!

 Watch the video and learn how to cook spaghetti squash:

 Should You Roast or Microwave Spaghetti Squash?

 If you search the internet for how to cook spaghetti squash you’ll find several different methods.
 Roasting it whole (after stabbing it a few times), microwaving it (either whole or in half) and roasting in the oven, cut in half with a drizzle of olive oil (my favorite method).

 Sure, microwaving is a bit faster, but the flavor from roasting with a little olive oil, salt and pepper is far superior.
 Meaning, you don’t have any additional work (if you don’t want to), just serve the spaghetti squash straight up – it’s delicious!

 How to Cut Spaghetti Squash

 You’ll also find lots of commentary on which way to slice spaghetti squash, lengthwise or across the middle.
 Those in favor of across the middle argue that you’ll get longer noodles as the noodles naturally form in bands around the narrower width.
 Some even suggest cutting it in several slices to take advantage of that.